York Co. woman surprises stepmom on birthday; asks to be adopted

 Diana Gopear was asked by her two stepdaughters, Christina and Emily, to adopt them.
 And they asked one day apart from each other.

-The two women's stepmother walked out of their lives at the ages of one and five.
+The two women's biological mother walked out of their lives at the ages of one and five.
 Diana said she never saw herself as just their dad's wife.

 Diana said, "In my heart they were my own.
 I can't stand the word step, so we never told anybody about it.
 They were just - they were my girls."